dekoza/mtgpl/docs/_sources/XLN.rst.txt

 :mtgtip:`Ruin Raider<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/5/457ba695-3637-40de-a8a8-e3a43a71674f.jpg?1562554428|https://scryfall.com/card/xln/118/ruin-raider?utm_source=api>`
    Raid — At the beginning of your end step, if you attacked this turn, reveal the top card of your library and put that card into your hand.
-You lose life equal to the card's converted mana cost.
+You lose life equal to the card's mana value.

 :mtgtip:`Ruthless Knave<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/c/1ce91e38-4601-4354-ad1b-2c5c1c70da17.jpg?1562551661|https://scryfall.com/card/xln/119/ruthless-knave?utm_source=api>`